Laboratory 2: designing an standard MUX_8. Single-file VHDL (flat) design [P2] Circuit MUX_8 - plan A: structural |

 Fig. 9.
 Example of technology view.
 How many resources (logic cells) are used?
 How different is this circuit from the one represented in plan A Fig. 13 above? |

-Discuss advantages and drawbacks of plans A and B.
+Discuss advantages and drawbacks of plan A and plan B.

-To test the solution whatever it is from plan A, plan B, plan C1 or plan C2, use the same test bench because even if you have invented different architectures, we use always the same entity under test.
+To test the solution whatever it is from any plan, use the same test bench because even if you have invented different architectures, we use always the same entity under test.
 The testbench fixture containing the main ideas and concepts involved in this schematic is represented in Fig. 10.

 Fig. 10.
 Testbench VHDL schematic. |